What's All the Rage about Little Pieces of Gold and Silver?

 In these and other situations, smaller-sized units of metal may be more practical.
 And they are becoming quite popular as the economy shows signs of unraveling.

 Even though small gold and silver coins have been getting serious traction with the public recently, the notion of fractional coins actually goes back centuries to the time when the Spanish real (ree-AHL, or coin of the realm) would literally be cut into “pieces of eight” to enable smaller transactions.
+Other ways to invest in fractional bullion, would be popular gold and silver one ounce bars.
+Or you have the option to purchase something even smaller.

 Should I Buy Fractional Gold Coins?

 Full-ounce gold bullion coins are great for storing significant amounts of wealth and potentially for purchasing big-ticket items, but they're not so useful for smaller transactions.
 That's where smaller gold coins/rounds come in handy for accumulating a gold barter kit.
+Find US gold coins for sale from Money Metals to get you started.

 They have a number of other uses as well.
 For example, it's much easier for folks on a limited budget to accumulate gold if they don't have to spring for a full ounce at a time.
 That's why 1/10 oz gold is a key part of our monthly savings plan.